0xanubian/csapp-lab/README.md

 - [Cache Lab](https://github.com/0xanubian/csapp-lab/tree/main/cache_lab): In this lab you have to implement a cache simulator in part A and optimise a matrix transpose function in part B. In part A you receive `s`, `b` and `E` from cli args, you have to parse them and then make a cache system with these no of sets and these no of lines.
 The line replacement algorithm is LRU.
 Its a good exercise to learn about machine state, pointer manipulation, debugging memory errors, making a software from just specifications.
 Now for part B you implement 3 different functions for three different matrix size. you learn about blocking/tiling, diagonal conflict.

+- [Shell Lab](https://github.com/0xanubian/csapp-lab/tree/main/shell_lab): In this lab we implement a tiny shell with features like background processes and job control.
+I implemented process creation, process synchronisation using signal masking, reaping child processes, signals, signal handlers, change the state of a process from foreground to background to stopped.
+Its a good exercise to learns about parent child relation, signal safe code, signal handling, process control.